SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 Chapter 8.
 Bypass
 ******************

-This chapter explains how to set a bypass that is delegating client request handling to the origin server.
+This chapter explains how to set a bypass that will delegate client request handling to the origin server.
-Bypass is distinguished from caching with conditions and reactions thereof.
+Bypassing is distinguished from caching by the conditions and reactions thereof.

-Bypass has a priority to the Caching policy.
+Bypass has priority over the caching policy.
-A service that was not considered to adopt the Edge from design stage, most likely it cannot delicately distinguish static resources and dynamic resources.
+If a service did not adopt the Edge from design stage, it most likely cannot distinguish between static resources and dynamic resources.
-In this case, configure to bypass all client requests and only cache the contents that are frequently requested based on the log.
+In this case, configure to bypass all client requests and only cache the content that is frequently requested based on the log.
-Usually a few hours of log can dramatically decrease the origin server load.
+Usually a few hours of logging can dramatically decrease the origin server load.
-:ref:`monitoring_stats` provides real time status in order to help tuning the service in real time.
+:ref:`monitoring_stats` provides real time status in order to help tune the service in real time.

-Bypass is fast and acts as an HTTP transactions basis.
+A bypass is fast and acts as an HTTP transactions basis.
-Even if the web site is personalized, mostly main page(.html) changes dynamically and the rest of 99% is made up of static resources.
+Even if the web site is personalized, mostly just the main page(.html) changes dynamically and the remaining of 99% is made up of static resources.
-Bypass version of :ref:`origin-httprequest` is provided in order to return the identical response with the intention of origin server.
+A bypass version of :ref:`origin-httprequest` is provided in order to return identical responses that relay the origin server's intention.

 .. toctree::